Support our community by signing up for the latest WACF event

 The Willmar Area Community Foundation is able to work with you to create your own fund to support the greater Willmar region, guide you to an appropriate grant to apply for and help you learn more about the community and how you can help.

 Community | Integrity | Commitment | Innovation | Optimism

 The Willmar Area Community Foundation is proud to partner with local community foundations in the Willmar and New London-Spicer (NLSAF) areas.

 WACF Legacy Stories

 For inspiration for your own fund, look to some of our WACF donors’ Legacy Stories.
-Here are a few samples as well.
+Here are a few examples: